 Spiti is truly a delight for those who looking for the roads less travelled.
 Untamed mountains, vivid landscapes, monks, cascading rivers and the bluish Chandratal Lake make Spiti, a paradise for offbeat travelers.
 The Spiti Circuit is indeed the best way to explore the entire valley; we call it a circuit tour as we just don’t stick to the usual itinerary for Lahaul-Spiti valley but also encompass the Kinnaur valley, which is an eye charmer known for the drastic change in greenery and laidback hamlets.
 Right from the queen of Hill stations Shimla to the tucked away paradise of Chitkul-Sangla Valley, this trip is bound to give you a once in a lifetime experience for sure.
 The Budda land embraced by the monks is truly a bliss to witness and connect with your innerself.
 So, what stops you from taking this dream Himalayan Road trip with Travel Trikon!
 Come on let’s land to the Monkland and soak in some peace and tranquility.

-You need to book your flights from your origin city to Chandigarh and make sure you report to the lead before 2 pm at Chandigarh station or Airport, whichever mode of transportation suits you.
-Our Trikon buddy meets and greets all members and proceeds towards Shimla – The Queen of Hill stations.
-This drive from Chandigarh to Shimla transfers you from the city to the untamed mountains of Himachal Pradesh.
 Shimla today is an attractive blend of a hill, town and holiday resorts.
 With its distinctive retro style, hand-painted signs in bazaars, cars banned in the main town, Shimla has an old-world charm to it which feels as if the British left just yesterday.
-You are free to rest at the hotel or you can explore the town on your own.
-The capital city opens its arms to welcome you!
-Stay overnight at a hotel in Shimla and have dinner together to know each other well.
+You are free to rest at the hotel or you can explore the the town on your own.

-Today wake up early, have your breakfast and start at 6 am for the traverse through Sangla valley.
+We wake up early today and start at 6 am for the traverse through Sangla valley.
 Known predominantly for its agriculture, almost every house in Sangla will have cultivations of apples, pears, walnuts, apricots or potatoes.
-Sangla valley facing the Baspa river is bound to scintillate your senses.
-You also get to interact and connect with the locals of this Kinnauri beauty.
-Spend the night at Sangla camps and keep counting the stars, coz the sky would be damm clear.

-We will be going for a short drive from Sangla to Chitkul, which will be one of the most scenic drives you’ll take with plenty of opportunities to take stunning photographs.
-Chitkul is the last inhabited village near the Indo-China border.
+We will be going for a short drive from Sangla to Chitkul which will be one of the most scenic drives you’ll take with plenty of opportunities to take stunning photographs.
 Walk around the Bapsa river and pay tribute to the Mathi Goddess at the temple in the village.
-We then move towards Kalpa which is a small town in the Sutlej river valley, above Recong Peo.
-It sits on a high podium with absolutely majestic views of the Kinner Kailash.
-Spend the night at this bustling transit village.
-Night wraps in with fun stories and dinner to treat your taste buds.
-Sleep tight.
+We will spend the night at Sangla Camps.

 We first visit the Kungri Monastery and then the beautiful hamlet of Mudh – the last motorable village of the Pin Valley.
 By evening, drive to Kaza, the commercial capital of the Spiti valley and spend the night in a hotel.